-- Students' records (to determine if student progress is being appropriately monitored, and to confirm that they can complete degree requirements in the expected time) - Progress sheets, or evaluations from students' clinical experiences - Internal documentation of the numbers and types of clinical cases seen by students, and their roles in the patients' evaluation and counseling - Documentation of academic achievements, such as exams, presentations, thesis or capstone project, and papers - Affiliation agreements or memos of understanding with clinical sites involved in training
+- Students' records (to determine if student progress is being appropriately monitored, and to confirm that they can complete degree requirements at the expected time) - Progress sheets, or evaluations from students' clinical experiences - Internal documentation of the numbers and types of clinical cases seen by students, and their roles in the patients' evaluation and counseling - Documentation of academic achievements, such as exams, presentations, thesis or capstone project, and papers - Affiliation agreements or memos of understanding with clinical sites involved in training - Recently conducted alumni surveys.
+Please note, these will not be available for New Programs until they have been established for four years.

 If necessary, team members may request to travel to visit clinic sites to tour the facilities and interview clinical supervisors.
-They may request additional interviews or documents based on the findings during the first day's site visit.
+They may request additional interviews or documents based on the findings during the first day of the site visit.

-The team leader will schedule an exit briefing with the program director which usually occurs by early afternoon of the second day.
+The team leader will schedule an exit briefing with the program director.
 During this discussion, the team leader may share an initial summary of observations.
 The team leader will outline the next steps and timeline for the PRC and Board review of the team's findings.
-Site visitors are not involved in, and do not make, the accreditation decision which is solely the responsibility of ACGC Board.
+Site visitors do not make the accreditation decision, this is solely the responsibility of the ACGC Board.

 In certain situations, site visits may need to be conducted virtually.
 Documents that are needed for review by the site visitors will be requested prior to the virtual site visit.
-The documents must be provided at least X weeks (determined by the site visitors) prior to the site visit to allow for adequate review by the site visitors.
+The documents must be provided at least two (2) weeks (determined by the site visitors) prior to the site visit to allow for adequate review by the site visitors.
 The program will provide access to the site visitors, program staff, and others that will participate in the site visit via a stable videoconferencing platform.

 Arrangements may be made for a virtual tour of the facilities.
-If additional documentation is needed during the site visit, arrangements to scan and email the information or the ability to share it on the videoconferencing platform should be available.
+If additional documentation is needed during the site visit, arrangements to share the information electronically should be available.

-Action Timeline:
+Action Timeline

-Within two (2) weeks of the visit, the site visit team leader will forward the completed final Site Visit Report to the ACGC Executive Director.
-The Executive Director then sends the report to the program director and the PRC chair.
+Within two (2) weeks of the visit, the site visit team leader will forward the completed final Site Visit Report to the ACGC Executive Office.
+The Executive Office then sends the report to the ACGC Board Liaison for review who will review the document within one week.
+Once finalized, the report is then sent to the program director.
 The program director has two weeks to respond with any clarifications to the report.
-After this response period, members of the PRC and the site visit team leader meet by conference call to discuss their findings and formulate a recommendation to the Board regarding accreditation.
+After this response period, the site visit team will review the program's response to determine if the program has sufficiently addressed any issues/concerns.
+The site visit team leader will communicate their findings to the Executive Office and ACGC Board Liaison.
+Once the site visit team has completed their evaluation, the program report will be presented to the ACGC Board for discussion.
+The Executive Office will work to ensure the site visit team lead attends the Board meeting to present their findings.
+If this is not possible, the ACGC Board Liaison will present the findings.

 If areas of non-compliance are revealed in the peer review process, the Program Director will be notified by the Executive Office of the specific areas of concern.
-The notification will include a formal request for program response and or a plan for remediation of the potential area(s) of non-compliance with Standards.
+The notification will include a formal request for program response and/or a plan for remediation of the potential area(s) of non-compliance with Standards.
 The Accreditation decision may be deferred until the program response is received and any remediation has been successfully accomplished.